-David Burnett Contact Press Images
+David Burnett Contact Press Images 8 pulls out with its turret point-

 The ARVN went south to dig in and fight again.
 This M48 pulls out with its turret pointed north towards the enemy.
 On board are wounded and other escaping soldiers.